Ludwig (film): Plot

 Shortly after Ludwig becomes aware of his homosexuality, he suddenly announces his engagement with Sophie in January 1867.
 His mother and the cabinet send an actress into his apartments, who is instructed to give him sexual experience.
 Ludwig feels angry about the actress and throws her into his bathtub.
 Ludwig has doubts if he can be a good husband to Sophie who loves him, and he postpones and eventually cancels the marriage.
 Instead, he starts having relationships with his servants, although the devout Catholic feels guilt about his homosexuality.
 Bavaria supports the Prussian army in the Franco-Prussian War of 1871, but during the following Unification of Germany, he loses much of his sovereignty to the Prussian emperor Wilhelm I and Chancellor Otto von Bismarck.
 Shortly after the Franco-Prussian War, the mental health of Ludwig's younger brother Otto declines and doctors have to take care of him.
 Ludwig is shocked by his brother's illness.

 Ludwig does not care about politics anymore, instead, he spends his money building Neuschwanstein Castle, Linderhof Palace and Herrenchiemsee.
 The cabinet feels increasingly frustrated by the eccentric and secluded king's debts.
 In 1881, the king has a short but fierce friendship with actor Josef Kainz, whose Romeo performance he adores, but Kainz is mostly interested in the king's money.
-Ludwig also hosts some orgies with his servants.
+Ludwig also hosts some orgies, with naked or half-clothed farm boys hanging lazily on the branches of the Walküre ash tree in the middle of the interior of Hunding's Hut in the Linderhof Palace Park (filmed in the studio) or with cavalrymen from his Chevau-léger regiments in King's House on Schachen (filmed on location).
 When his cousin Elisabeth wants to visit him after a long time, he refuses to see her.